Sam-Gunawan/Desmos-web-clone/README.md

 _As of August 1 2024..._
 1. The website is **completely static**.
 It is built only on HTML and CSS.
 2. At this time, I have yet learned how to use JS with HTML and CSS, so no dynamic features yet (e.g. a login page overlay)!
+3. The website is **not responsive**, looking forward to learning responsive web design though.
-3. Feel free to use this for your own learning experience (or criticize it to hell 🤗).
+4. Feel free to use this for your own learning experience (or criticize it to hell 🤗).